"""

 - ``margin`` (tuple, list) – Widget (left, bottom) margin in px

 - ``max_nlines`` (int) - Number of maximum lines for ``wordwrap``.
 If ``None`` the number is dynamically computed.
-If exceeded, ``get_overflow_lines()`` will return the non displayed lines
+If exceeded, ``get_overflow_lines()`` will return the non-displayed lines

 - ``padding`` (int, float, tuple, list) – Widget padding according to CSS rules.
 General shape: (top, right, bottom, left)